-Read on to find out more about the essential camping cooking kit you need, from stoves and fuel to cutlery and crockery…
+In this detailed guide, we will look at some camping cookware that will help you enjoy your camping experience to the fullest.
+Read on to find out more about the essential camping cooking kit you need, from stoves and fuel to cutlery and utensils…

-What will you be using the stove for?
-Are you just boiling water for a post-hike cuppa or will you be serving up a full meal?
+- Are you just looking for something to boil water for a post-hike cuppa or will you be serving up a full meal?

-How many people will you be cooking for?
+- How many people are on the camping trip?
 Is it just you or are you feeding the whole family?

-What kind of conditions will you be cooking in?
+- What do your surroundings look like?
 Are you cooking in low temperatures or up in the mountains, for example?

-Gas stoves, traditionally, come in either butane, propane or a mixture of the two gases in the fuel cylinders.
+Gas stoves traditionally come in either butane, propane, or a mixture of the two gases in the fuel cylinders.
 The key difference between the two gases is the temperature at which they operate – their boiling points.
-Propane, for example, lower boiling point than butane of -42°C, so it can operate at low temperatures.
+Propane, for example, has a lower boiling point than butane of -42°C, so it can operate at very low temperatures.

-These compact stoves use refillable fuel bottles which usually contain methylated spirits, Coleman fuel, paraffin or kerosene.
+Liquid fuel stoves tend to be quite compact, and they use refillable fuel bottles that contain methylated spirits, Coleman fuel, kerosene, or paraffin.

-A favourite with Duke of Edinburgh expeditions, alcohol burner stoves – such as those by Trangia – run on methylated spirits and are reasonably effective across a wide range of conditions.
+A favourite with tough terrain hiking due to being a minimalist asset.
+Alcohol burner stoves, such as those manufactured by Trangia, are powered by methylated spirits and are effective across a wide range of conditions.

 Solid Fuel Stoves